VTuber: Agencies and commercialization

+Personal and legal rights

+With the rapid growth of the VTuber industry, the mental burden on performers (referred to in Japanese as and the ongoing online harassment directed at their avatars have emerged as significant structural challenges.

+In September 2020, Anycolor, the corporation behind the Nijisanji agency, created an "Aggressive Acts and Slander Countermeasure Team" to offer counselling to victims of harassment and take legal measures against perpetrators of harassment, specifically the online harassment plaguing the Japanese entertainment industry.
+This announcement came in the wake of Hololive's VTuber Mano Aloe's retirement after only two weeks of activity due to online harassment.

+A unique legal issue within this space is whether insults aimed at a fictional avatar legally constitute defamation against the actual performer behind it.
+In Japan, judicial precedents have begun to establish that if viewers equate the virtual avatar with the performer, infringing acts against the avatar can be legally recognized as an infringement of the performer's personal rights.
+This legal framework has enabled performers and their agencies to successfully file requests for the disclosure of perpetrators' identifying information, as demonstrated by a landmark ruling by the Tokyo District Court in 2022.

 History

 Predecessors

 On February 12, 2010, visual novel maker Nitroplus began uploading videos to its YouTube channel featuring an animated 3D version of its mascot Super Sonico, who would usually talk to the audience about herself or about releases related to the company.
 On June 13, 2011, UK-based Japanese vlogger Ami Yamato uploaded her first video, which featured an animated, virtual avatar speaking to the camera.
 In 2012, Japanese company Weathernews Inc. debuted a Vocaloid-styled character called Weatheroid Type A Airi on SOLiVE24, a 24-hour weather live stream on Nico Nico Douga, on YouTube and their website.
 In 2014, Airi got her own solo program every Thursday and began live broadcasting with motion capture.

-In 2014 the FaceRig indie software launched on Indiegogo as an EU crowdfunding project, and later that year it was released on Steam, becoming the first software suite that enabled live avatars at home via face motion capture that started being actively used on streaming websites and YouTube.
+In 2014, the FaceRig indie software launched on Indiegogo as a crowdfunding project and later on Steam, becoming the first software suite that enabled live avatars at home via face motion capture and leading to animated avatars starting to be actively used on streaming websites and YouTube.
 The Live2D software module enabling 2D avatars and was added one year later in 2015 in collaboration with Live2D, Inc.